Stefanos Ntouskos

 Stefanos Ntouskos (Στέφανος Ντούσκος; born 29 March 1997) is a Greek competitive rower.
 He won a gold medal in the men's single sculls, at the 2020 Summer Olympics.
 Stefanos also won the gold medal in the single sculls at the 2025 World Rowing Championships in Shanghai.
+In the 2026 World Rowing Championships in Amsterdam, he became fourth in the single sculls B final (10th overall).

 He previously competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's lightweight coxless four, finishing in the sixth place.

 In November 2023, the Hellenic Olympic Committee officially announced that Ntouskos would be the first torch-bearer in the relay from Olympia to Paris for the 2024 Summer Olympic Games.